Joseph Clement Willging

 Joseph Clement Willging (September 6, 1884 – March 3, 1959) was an American prelate of the Roman Catholic Church.
 He served as the first bishop of the new Diocese of Pueblo in Colorado from 1942 until his death in 1959.

 Biography

 Early life

 Joseph Willging was born on September 6, 1884, in Dubuque, Iowa, to Henry and Elizabeth (née Hanover) Willging.
-He attended St. Mary's School (1891-1898) and Columbia College (1898-1905) in Dubuque.
+He attended St. Mary's School (1891-1898) and Columbia College (1898-1905), both in Dubuque.
 Willging then went to Baltimore, Maryland, to study at St. Mary's Seminary, earning a Bachelor of Sacred Theology degree in 1908.

 Priesthood

 Willging was ordained to the priesthood in Baltimore by Cardinal James Gibbons for the Diocese of Helena on June 20, 1908.
 He then studied at Catholic University of America in Washington, D.C., for a year.
 Returning to Montana, Willging was appointed principal of St. Aloysius Institute in Helena, in 1909.
 He taught at Carroll College in Helena from 1910 to 1914, returning during that period to Catholic University for one year.
 Willging then served as chancellor of the diocese until 1927, when he became pastor of Immaculate Conception Parish in Butte, Montana.
 The Vatican elevated Willging to the rank of papal chamberlain in 1921 and to domestic prelate in 1939.
 That same year, he was named vicar general of the diocese.